nuxt-community/auth-module/docs/content/en/status.md

 ## `@nuxtjs/auth-next` (v5)

-This has more documents, features and many fixes landed but it's API is still in flux. (current docs)
+This has more documentation, features and many fixes landed but it's API is still in flux. (current docs)

 We recommend that you use v5 via `@nuxt/auth-next`